 Earlier this week at Ignite, Microsoft announced new Microsoft 365 Security capabilities – including important enhancements to and new integrations with Microsoft Cloud App Security.
 In this blog, I will provide you a more detailed understanding of these capabilities.

-Control and limit access to cloud apps with proxy
+Control and limit access to cloud apps with Conditional Acess App Control

 With the rising number of cybersecurity attacks, our first objective is to protect your organization right at the front door.
 Our approach in Microsoft Enterprise Mobility + Security (EMS) starts with providing you a strong conditional access and modern authentication strategy.
 With Azure Active Directory conditional access, criteria such as user identity, device health, location and sign in risk driven from Microsoft’s Intelligent Security Graph, are applied to help you secure access.